 Department staff are subject specialists, who actively enjoy the subject and seek to increase its popularity.
 We are keen to welcome students with a genuine interest in the subject, and who are willing to work hard.
 Psychology is a competitive subject to study at university and we are delighted that an increasing number of students each year are successful in continuing their study to degree level and beyond.
 Psychology is relevant to any career that puts people at its core, such as medicine, therapies, management, human resources, the Police and teaching.

-The department’s extra-curricular activities include a Psychology Film Club and Young Psychologists Club, as well as Psychology Workshops at Chester Zoo, True Life Crime Conferences, Cambridge Essay Competitions, and opportunities to attend lectures on different aspects of the course.
+The department’s extra-curricular activities include a Psychology Film Club as well as Psychology Workshops at Chester Zoo, True Life Crime Conferences, Cambridge Essay Competitions, and opportunities to attend lectures on different aspects of the course.